Alzheimer’s disease warning signs

 - Finding it difficult to cross a road, not being able to judge vehicles

-Inability or trouble to properly make decisions and focus on seeing a task through its multiple stages to its completion.
+This includes finding it harder to make decisions and focus on seeing a task through to the end.
 This can make daily tasks, such as cooking, more taxing.

 Here are a few practical examples of concentration difficulties that could indicate Alzheimer’s: